Last Updated on 4 days

 The tools should support both retention and disposition of information, allowing organizations to define, manage and execute records and retention policies for all enterprise content from a single application.

 Records Management and retention policies help control the creation, declaration, classification, retention, and destruction of content and business records.
 As a result, the organization will benefit from improved compliance, minimized litigation risks, and lower storage costs.

 Think about how many applications you use in your day-to-day work-related activities, be it MS Office including office365, outlook, HR, CRM, ERP, etc. The solution should be able to integrate with most of these line of business solutions to facilitate the reachability of information.

-Enterprise Content Management Vendors
+Does Enterprise Content Management Have A Future?

 The system will need to leverage new technological advancements to address new demands.
 To name a few:

 - Automation and machine learning will provide new methods to capture (document metadata extraction), automatic document classification, and index information.